geoffyang/prices/README.md

 ## Welcome to Hospital Prices https://hospital-prices.herokuapp.com

-New federal regulations in 2021 mandate that hosptials begin publishing price data for their services and procedures.
-Hospital Prices seeks to aggregate the pricing information into a fast and responsive data tool, bringing healthcare price transparency to consumers.
+New federal regulations enacted in 2021 have mandated that hosptials publicly publish price information on their services and procedures.
+Hospital Prices is a full stack web application that allows users to view and interact with this rich data set.
+Users can estimate the total cost of a complex procedure and compare pricing across local hospitals.
+Users can also discuss pricing via a comments section available on each individual healthcare service.
+The hope of this data tool is to promote transparency in consumer healthcare pricing.

 ## Technologies Used

-1. Front-end: React, Redux, JavaScript
+1. Front-end:
+** React,
+3. Redux,
+4. JavaScript
-2. Back-end: Flask, Python, PostgreSQL
+5. Back-end: Flask, Python, PostgreSQL
-3. Back-end libraries: flask-cors, flask-sqlalchemy, flask-wtf, wtforms, flask-migrate, flask-login,
+6. Back-end libraries: flask-cors, flask-sqlalchemy, flask-wtf, wtforms, flask-migrate, flask-login,
-4. Other: Heroku, Docker
+7. Other: Heroku, Docker

 ## Application Features